TinyBlueRobots/Serilog.Sinks.Syslog/README.md

 **outputTemplate** A message template describing the output messages.
 See https://github.com/serilog/serilog/wiki/Formatting-Output.

+**restrictedToMinimumLevel** The minimum level for events passed through the sink.

 This sink endeavours to support [RFC5424](https://tools.ietf.org/html/rfc5424):

 Optionally, MSGID is set to the `SourceContext`